 Data quality control at both the collection and annotation stage is critical.
 Most importantly, the annotation schema needs to be consistent between studies.
 Where possible morphospecies and associated CATAMI parent classes should be used [Recommended].
 Clearly, other annotation schemas are available and can be applied.
 Where an alternative schema is used to annotate towed camera imagery, it is most important that it can be mapped to CATAMI so that comparisons can be made with previous studies or between regions.
 Translations between schema can be readily applied within Squidle +.
+Squidle+ has a built-in QAQC interface to ensure the consistency of annotations with exemplars managed by schema custodians.
 The quality control of all annotations undertaken by novice scorers should be assessed against an experienced analyst (e.g. using confusion matrices; see Figure 4.4 in Chapter 4).
 Logically, it is important to correct any discrepancies between annotators.
 This can be done by re-examining the images to ensure an agreement can be reached between annotators.
 Alternatively, if an agreement cannot be reached, then the miss-classified morphospecies could be potentially grouped into a higher level CATAMI class.